fpv-iplab/leveraging_gaze_som_vllms_human_obj_anticipation/README.md

 #### Compile Ops:
 Go to the `src/third_party/SoM/ops` folder and:
-1. change the path at line 15 of make.sh from `/usr/local/cuda/bin/nvcc` to your local nvcc installation.
+1. change the path at line 15 of make.sh from `/usr/local/cuda/bin/nvcc` to your local `nvcc` installation.
+The path to your local `nvcc` binary is `$CUDA_HOME/bin/nvcc`, where `$CUDA_HOME` is one of the environment variables we created before.
 2. run:
 ```bash
 bash make.sh